 - Documents relating to citizenship such as renunciation of citizenship, assurance of citizenship, resident registration certificates, changes of name, extracts from the population register, certificates of dismissal, probationary residence permit

-- References and certificates such as school reports, degree certificates, internship certificates, job references, licenses to practice medicine, doctoral certificates, certificates of matriculation, confirmation of participation
+- References and certificates such as school reports, degree certificates, internship certificates, job references, licenses to practice medicine, doctoral certificates, certificates of matriculation, confirmation of participation, general certificate of education

 - Company documents such as commercial register excerpts, tax clearance certificates, tax returns, articles of incorporation, annual reports, balance sheets, income statements, annual audit certificates, letters of credit, affidavits, confirmations of signature, invoices, contracts, invoices, distribution agreements, confirmation of registered funds